Free washer | The CH officially excluded from the playoffs: an (almost) perfect season…

 With Tuesday’s loss to Philadelphia, the Canadiens can hardly join the Flyers at 26e rank.
 Montreal is four points behind Philadelphia, with only seven games left, compared to nine for its opponent.

 The CH are one point behind the Arizona Coyotes, 27eand ten points ahead of the Anaheim Ducks, 29e.
-He could therefore logically draft fifth or sixth, with 8.5% or 7.5% of winning the lottery.
+He might therefore logically draft fifth or sixth, with 8.5% or 7.5% of winning the lottery.

 The first batch will get their hands on Connor Bedard, 143 points, including 71 goals, in 57 games at Regina, the NHL’s top prospect since Connor McDavid; the winner of the second batch will inherit Adam Fantilli, 64 points in 35 games at the University of Michigan, or Leo Carlsson, 25 points in 44 games at Örebro, in the Swedish first division (SHL).